barnabemonnot/gamegenerator/README.md

 # gamegenerator

+## Nash equilibria
+Use of [Gambit Python Interface](http://www.gambit-project.org/gambit13/pyapi.html) for mixed Nash equilibria.
+Only for 2 player games.
+## Correlated equilibria
-Uses [Gurobi optimizer](http://www.gurobi.com) to compute linear program for correlated equilibria, [Gambit Python Interface](http://www.gambit-project.org/gambit13/pyapi.html) for mixed Nash equilibria.
+Use of [Gurobi optimizer](http://www.gurobi.com) to compute linear program for correlated equilibria and coarse correlated equilibria, solves best and worst CE and CCE.